umd-lhcb/NeoBurnIn/README.md

 ## Installation on Raspbian

-0. Make sure Python 3.6+ is available in Raspbian.
+0. Make sure Python 3.6+ is installed in Raspbian.

 1. Install `hidapi`:
     ```